Angela

 Back at MIT, clad in protective clothing and working inside a

-chemical hood, the researchers carefully scraped material off the
+chemical hood, the researchers carefully scraped material off

-cell that successfully converted sunlight into electricity.
+a functional solar cell that successfully converted sunlight

-Penalty for using recycled lead?
+using recycled lead?

 The simple procedure for recovering and processing the lead and

-making a solar cell could easily be scaled up and commercialized.
+making a solar cell could easily be scaled up and

-instead of high-quality lead iodide purchased from a chemical
+using recycled materials instead of high-quality lead iodide

 To answer that question, the researchers decided to make some